Shorting in Speculative Markets: Equilibrium Price

-where the weights contain the cost coefficients $\alpha_{\pm}$ that each type is subject to---their interpretation will be discussed in more detail in Theorem~\ref{th:principal} below.
-The coefficients $\mu_{I}$ are formed from the initial drifts $b_{i}$ in the same fashion.
-The running cost $\kappa_{I}$ of~\eqref{eq:defCost} depends linearly on the exogenous supply $s$ which is divided by a weighted sum of the cost coefficients, the weights being the size of set $I$ and its complement $I^{c}$, respectively.
+In equilibrium, the group $I_{*}$ of~\eqref{eq:optControlThm} corresponds to the more pessimistic agents (holding shorts) whereas $I_{*}^{c}$ are the optimists (holding long positions).
+The formulas~\eqref{eq:defMu} and~\eqref{eq:defSigma} for $\mu_{I}$ and $\Sigma_{I}$ can be seen as a weighted average of the drift and volatility coefficients of the agents.
+The weights entail that when shorting is more expensive than being long (i.e., $\alpha_-$ is small relative to $\alpha_+$), optimists have a larger impact on the equilibrium price.
+In Section~\ref{se:comparativeStatics} we show that when $\alpha_-\to 0$ or $\alpha_+\to \infty$, the more pessimistic views are not reflected in the equilibrium price at all.
+The running cost $\kappa_{I}$ of~\eqref{eq:defCost} depends linearly on the exogenous supply $s$ which is divided by a weighted sum of the cost coefficients, the weights being the size of the set $I$ and its complement $I^{c}$, respectively.
 Since $\alpha_{-}\leq \alpha_{+}$, the cost increases with the number~$|I|$ of types in the group $I$.

+We will see in Section~\ref{se:planner} that the precise form of the PDE~\eqref{eq:mainPDE} with a supremum can be explained through the problem of a planner with limited instruments.
+To obtain an initial intuition, note that using~\eqref{eq:generator}, the left-hand side of the PDE can be read as the difference of two quantities.
+The first one is a weighted average over the instantaneous holding premia.
+The second quantity is related to the instantaneous marginal cost of carrying positions.
+The PDE equates this difference to zero when the weights correspond to the particular group $I=I_{*}$.

+Mathematically, the PDE~\eqref{eq:mainPDE} is of Hamilton--Jacobi--Bellman type, which entails that~$v$ can be represented as the value function of a stochastic optimal control problem.
+This is useful for our derivation of comparative statics and limiting results presented below but has no obvious economic interpretation.
+The control problem is detailed in Appendix~\ref{se:controlRepresentation}.